MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-up-for-teams-live-events.md

 When you're setting up for live events, there are several steps that you must take:

 ## Step 1: Set up your network for live events in Microsoft Teams
-Quick start live events require you to [prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).
+Live events produced in Teams require you to [prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).

 ## Step 2: Get and assign licenses
 Ensure you have correct license assignments for [who can create and schedule live events](plan-for-teams-live-events.md#who-can-create-and-schedule-live-events) and [who can watch live events](plan-for-teams-live-events.md#who-can-watch-live-events).